trev155/ActIsRight/README.md

 ## TODO
 Main Functions
-- split the reveal phase into 2 parts - a done phase (pre-reveal button press), and a reveal phase (to indiciate to the front end that it should show the actual numbers)
-- end game - revealing numbers on button press
+- end game - how to determine victory or loss
+- revealPhase - show restart button
+- logic refactoring and possible improvements (especially in NumberDisplayBoard, also in InfoPanel)
 - dice rolling - visuals and sound

-Side
-- logic refactoring and possible improvements (especially in NumberDisplayBoard)
 - refactor components into folders for each individual game
 - refactor css into smaller files?
 - CSS styling of buttons